 - Study and development of composite materials and polymeric materials that can be constantly aware of their own structural health condition.
 The research includes the study of "self-sensing" polymeric and composite materials that include carbon nanotube yarn sensors which are integrated, distributed and monitored through impedance measurements.
-The sensors can measure strain and detect initiating damage without affecting its integrity.
+The sensors can measure strain and detect initiating damage .
 This research may lead to the foundational technology of robust real-time and condition-based health monitoring of aerospace and other high performance structures.

 - Fundamental studies of the thermomechanical and electrical response of laminated polymeric composite materials reinforced with carbon nanotube-based materials and development studies to create composites with superior multifunctional properties.
 These studies are being conducted through combined experimental, numerical and analytical approaches that include processing and fabrication, structure-property relationships, thermomechanical characterization, and multiscale modeling of constitutive behavior.